qwc-services/qwc-services.github.io/src/topics/Editing.md

 ## Designing the edit forms<a name="edit-forms"></a>

-Much of the power of the QWC2 editing functionality resides in its fully customizeable forms, providing support for different input widget types, file uploads and 1:N relations.
+Much of the power of the QWC editing functionality resides in its fully customizeable forms, providing support for different input widget types, file uploads and 1:N relations.

 The [`qwc-config-generator`](https://github.com/qwc-services/qwc-config-generator) will automatically generate forms based on the configuration specified in the QGIS Layer Properties &rarr; Attributes Form.
-If `Autogenerate` or `Drag and Drop Designer` is chosen, a corresponding Qt UI form is automatically generated for QWC2 in `assets/forms/autogen`.
+If `Autogenerate` or `Drag and Drop Designer` is chosen, a corresponding Qt UI form is automatically generated for QWC in `assets/forms/autogen`.
 If `Provide ui-file` is chosen, the specified UI form will copied to `assets/forms/autogen`.

 Localized translation forms are supported.
 To this end, place a Qt Translation file called `<form_basename>_<lang>.ts` next to the designer form `<form_basename>.ui`, where `lang` is a language or language/country code, i.e. `en` or `en-US`.
 There is a [`translateui.sh`](https://github.com/qgis/qwc2/tree/master/scripts/translateui.sh) script to help generate the translation files.
 Example:
 ```bash